Written by Tenley Haraldson. Reviewed by cleaning expert Sean Busch.

 How to Clean Coated Leather

-- Any time you clean furniture, pull out the handheld vacuum attachment to remove crumbs, hair, or excess debris.
-Be sure to get under and behind cushions.
+- Use a handheld vacuum attachment to remove crumbs, hair, and other debris.
+Get under and behind cushions.

-- You really don’t need fancy organic leather cleaner.
-Should your coated leather sofa require an all-over clean, just fill and swirl a spray bottle with warm water and a few drops of Puracy Natural Dish Soap.
+- If your furniture requires an all-over clean, fill a spray bottle with warm water and a few drops of Natural Dish Soap.

-- Spray the solution directly onto a clean microfiber towel, then apply using the same motion you’d use when cleaning your countertops.
-Cover every spot evenly, then buff out using a separate clean, dry microfiber cloth.
+- Spray the solution directly onto a clean microfiber towel and apply like you're cleaning your countertops.
+Cover every spot evenly and buff using a clean, dry microfiber cloth.

-While you can reach for leather-specific products that sit idly in your cupboard, why not use our 99.96% natural Multi-Surface Cleaner instead?
-Spray it on a clean microfiber cloth, gently swipe it across your furniture, and that’s it!
+You could reach for a leather couch cleaner that'll sit in your cupboard for months – or use a Natural Surface Cleaner that can be safely used throughout your home.
+Spray it on a clean microfiber cloth, gently wipe it across your furniture, and that’s it!

-From ceiling fans to remote controls to your own couch, we look forward to helping you on your journey towards a cleaner home.
+From ceiling fans to remote controls to your couch, here's to a cleaner home!